Getting Started

 Updating the Library

-It is important to always check the version of the Mindee OCR SDK you are using, as new and updated features won’t work on older versions.
+It is important to always check the version of the Mindee client library you are using, as new and updated features won’t work on older versions.

 npm update mindee